 Get to it, then.
-I felt like saying.
+I thought.
 Just tell the damn story.

-Lately, I was a touch cranky when I was hungry.
-I was hungry.
+Lately, I’d been a touch cranky when I was hungry.
+And I was hungry.

 “I sort of view all ghost stories as cautionary tales,” I said, relieved to see our waitress approaching the table with our drinks.
 “Do you mind bringing some bread?”
-I asked her.
+I asked.
 She glanced at my protruding stomach and nodded.

 Casey got around to telling her story after a bit more chatter over the menu.
 Looking back, I wish I hadn’t been in such a rush to hear it.

 “I was pretty wild as a teenager,” she began.
 “You name it, I did it.
-It was a classic ‘my parents are getting a divorce, I’m sad and scared and don’t know how to handle it,” reaction.
-I see that now, but at the time.
-I thought it was all just an escape.
+It was a classic ‘my parents are getting a divorce, I’m sad and I don’t know how to handle it,’ reaction.
+I see that now, but at the time I thought it was all just an escape.
 They were both distracted, my siblings were already out of the house and I was there alone.
-A lot of kids get themselves into trouble in high school one way or the other.
-But I took it to the extreme.
+A lot of kids get themselves into trouble in high school one way or the other, but I took it to the extreme.
 Honestly, though, that’s my personality.
 Once I’m in, I’m all in.”

-“What sorts of things did you get into?”
+“What sorts of things were you into?”
 I asked, thinking this polished woman probably just did a couple kegs stands and got arrested for smoking pot in the woods.

 The bread basket arrived and I dug in.
 Casey sipped her wine before responding.

 “The usual teenage stuff, of course.
 Beer, pot, sneaking out at night.
-As I traveled deeper into the darkness I had to take things up a notch just to keep up.”
+But things escalated as I traveled deeper into the darkness.”

 I stopped pulling apart my second piece of bread and said, “Darkness?”

 “Yes, darkness,” she confirmed.
 “I was drawn to it and the people it surrounded.
-What began as a few beers around a campfire escalated to acid trips in the woods.”
+What began as a few beers around a campfire turned into acid trips in the woods.”

 She had my attention.

-“You know, I’m not sure what your experience has been, but the people that are drawn to these things.
-Drugs, drinking, etc… are broken, especially the young ones.
-I don’t care what they say.
-What begins as a numbing agent ends as a slow painful burn.”
+“You know, I’m not sure what your experience has been, but the people who are drawn to these things, drugs, drinking, etc… are broken, especially the young ones.
+I don’t care what anyone says, what begins as a numbing agent ends as a slow painful burn.”

-“Yes, at least that is what drew me in at first.
-I was, oh I don’t know, a sophomore in high school and what, fifteen probably.
+“Yes, at least that’s what drew me in at first.
+I was, oh I don’t know, a sophomore in high school and what, fifteen probably?
 I was stealing money from my mom so I could smoke a pack of cigarettes a day, cutting school, riding around with older guys.
 I thought I was the coolest thing.
-So young and so stupid.”
+Really I was just young and so stupid.”

 I smiled, “Well you can’t fault yourself for that.
 We were all there once.”

 “When I was with them, I felt like I was in on some kind of inside joke.
-They made me feel like I belonged, for once.
+They made me feel like I belonged for once.
 I spent more and more time with them.
-A couple of other girls hung out with them too, we dressed like the guys.
-I even dyed my hair -”
+A couple other girls hung out with them too and we dressed like the guys.
+I even dyed my hair.”

 “No!”
-I exclaimed, motioning to her beautiful auburn locks.
+I exclaimed, motioning to her beautiful red locks.